Don't let these steps intimidate you, the process is simple and takes approximately 2 minutes.

-If you are unable to get into the security info page, since you don't have access to the old device that had the original authenticator app, email email@example.com so that we can adjust your account in order for you to proceed with the steps below.
+If you are unable to get logged into the security info page, email email@example.com so that we can assist you.

 Download Microsoft Authenticator to your phone

-From your device's app store, install the app: Microsoft Authenticator.
-The first time you open the app, allow the use of the Camera and choose the option to scan a barcode.
-Proceed below to get to said barcode and allow Notifications if prompted.
+From your device's App Store/Play Store, install the app: Microsoft Authenticator.
+The first time you open the app, agree to the terms and conditions, allow the use of the Camera, and choose the option to scan a barcode.
+Proceed to "Setting up the app" below.

 You should already have the Microsoft Authenticator app installed.
 If not, we can re-push it to you and you will be prompted to sign in with your Apple ID.